PgBiel/elembic/docs/book/src/examples/simple-thesis.md

 #let settings = e.element.declare(
   "thesis-settings",
-  doc: "Settings used by the thesis template.",
+  doc: "Settings for the best thesis template.",
   prefix: "@preview/thesis-template,v1",

-  // Not meant to be displayed
+  // Not meant to be displayed, only receives set rules
   display: it => panic("This element cannot be shown"),

   // The fields need defaults to be settable.